Here are the answers to some common questions.

 When should I arrive?

 It’s best to arrive at least 30 minutes before the scheduled performance begins.
 This leaves time for parking, picking up tickets, visiting the restroom, and finding your seat.
 Latecomers who arrive after the concert begins will not be seated until the first appropriate pause in the program.
-Be sure to stay after the concert when we schedule Classical 101 FM conversation and Q&A with musicians and patrons.
+Be sure to stay after the concert when we schedule Classical 101 conversation and Q&A with musicians and patrons.

 What should I wear?